Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 ## Paraview

+### GPU rendering
 Select an installation directory.
 The Network File System is probably a good place to put it.
+If you are using GPUs along with x11vnc, Paraview runs on the GPU and the NVIDIA driver are being used.

 ```
 sudo yum install -y mesa-libGLU